neuralmagic/deepsparse/examples/benchmark-ui/README.md

     >>> Running on local URL:  http://127.0.0.1:7860
     >>> Running on public URL: https://XXXXXXXXXXXXXX.gradio.live

-If you wish to do further development or edit the demo, you can use the following command for Gradio to auto-update your edits:
+For users who wish to do further development on this demo, the following command allows Gradio to reload your edits:

 ```bash
 gradio app.py